Setup Time Estimator Calculator

 What are 'parallel workers' and how do they impact setup time?

-Parallel workers are multiple individuals or teams who can perform different setup tasks simultaneously rather than sequentially.
-By dividing the total workload, parallel workers significantly reduce the overall project completion time, maximizing efficiency and enabling faster event readiness.
+Parallel workers are multiple individuals or teams performing different setup tasks simultaneously.
+By dividing the total workload, parallel workers reduce overall completion time proportionally.
+For example, 2 workers cut a 6.21-hour job to 3.10 hours.